bloomberg/container-timing/performance-impact.md

 - Open the performance panel in developer tools
 - reload the page and start to record a profile.
 - I will then wait 5 seconds or until the profiling is deemed finished (whichever one happens first)
-- I will collect some user-visible indicators such as FCP and LCP
 - I will then go over to the Memory tab, run garbage collection then take a snapshot from there
 - For memory I will collect the shallow size of PerformanceElementTiming elements, how many objects there are and the total size.
 - Each run will leave me with a memory snapshot and a performance snapshot.